Database Analyst

 In smaller companies a database analyst may also perform the duties of a data administrator.
 To learn more, see the Data Administrator occupational profile.

-The work can be stressful (when users become demanding or systems do not work as planned).
-Some database analysts work from home offices or remote locations.
+The work can be stressful, such as when users become demanding, or systems do not work as planned.
+Some database analysts work from home offices or other remote locations.

 They should enjoy:

 Database analysts need related post-secondary education.
-Employers may prefer to hire applicants who have a 4-year bachelor’s degree.
-The degree should be in computer science or a related discipline with a significant programming component.
+Employers may prefer to hire applicants who have a certificate, diploma, or 4-year bachelor’s degree.
+The credentials should be in computer science or a related discipline.
+They should include a strong programming component.

-Prospective database analysts are strongly advised to talk to potential employers about required and preferred qualifications before enrolling in an education or training program.
+Aspiring database analysts should talk to potential employers about required and preferred qualifications before enrolling in an education or training program.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

-Information systems professionals investigate, analyze, design, develop or manage information systems based on computer and related technologies through the objective application of specialized knowledge and professional judgement.
+Information systems professionals investigate, analyze, design, develop, or manage information systems based on computer and related technologies.
+They do so objectively applying specialized knowledge and professional judgement.

 Database analysts work for: